-Running stitches also have variations called programmed run or motif run, which are patterned running stitches and their motives can be programmed according to our wishes, for example: triangle motifs, round motifs, "****" motifs, "++++" motives, etc.
+Running stitches also have variations called programmed run or motif run, which are patterned running stitches and their motives can be programmed according to our wishes, for example, triangle motifs, round motifs, "****" motifs, "++++" motives, etc.

 Each embroidery design has the characteristics of an attractive light effect.
 For example, a logo with the text "Maestro" on the blue fabric.
 So what type of stitches should be applied, how much the slope of the frame is so that we can choose tatami stitches to fill the blue field first, then embroider the text "Maestro" above the blue field with satin stitches or running stitches.

-To make you more understanding, try to learn the types of stitches in the design example of picture.
+To make you more understanding, try to learn the types of stitches in the design example of a picture.

 QUALITY OF EMBROIDERY RESULT CAN BE DIFFERENT

 In general, all embroidery machines can automatically embroider the three basic stitches.
-However, the quality of the embroidery results can different significantly; some are very subtle, some are less subtle.
+However, the quality of the embroidery results can differ significantly; some are very subtle, some are less subtle.
 The difference between the results of the various brands of machines lies in the precision of the movement of embroidery with needle puncture, which finally can determine the softness of the results of the embroidery and the selling value.

 What factor cause the difference in precision between the various brands of the engine?
-The main ones are the components their used, such as a super-precision (more expensive) motor or an ordinary motor; what system is used for stir the field of embroidery or pantograph, engine vibration, the stability of the needle mechanism, and the software implanted into the embroidery machine.
+The main ones are the components they used, such as a super-precision (more expensive) motor or an ordinary motor; what system is used for stir the field of embroidery or pantograph, engine vibration, the stability of the needle mechanism, and the software implanted into the embroidery machine.